avnik/CV/CV.md

 * Knowledge of AWS cloud services, experience with Dynamo DB and SQS.
 * Proficiency with docker, and related tools.
 * Databases (basic knowledge of both SQL and NoSQL including Redis and Riak)
-* Network protocols: HTTP (including websockets), SMTP, HTTP, XMPP, developing custom protocols based on HTTP (REST/XML-RPC/JSON-RPC).
+* Network protocols: HTTP (including websockets), SMTP, HTTP, developing custom protocols based on HTTP (REST/XML-RPC/JSON-RPC).
   Knowledge of peer-2-peer technologies.